A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Introduction

+While TND is convenient and has recently become integral to COVID-19 vaccine surveillance, it is prone to several potential biases, including confounding and collider bias \citep{sullivan2016theoretical, ortiz2024potential, li2023double}.
 The identification and estimation of statistical and causal estimands related to VE under the TND have been investigated in past work.
-Up until recently, logistic regression was the only statistical method proposed to adjust for confounders to estimate VE under this design \citep{chung2021effectiveness, bernal2021effectiveness}.
+Up until recently, logistic regression was the only statistical method proposed to adjust for confounders to estimate VE under this design \citep{mesidor2023test, chung2021effectiveness, bernal2021effectiveness}.
 Under strong modeling assumptions and conditional independence between vaccination and the condition of having some other infection leading to inclusion criteria, the logistic regression produces estimates of a \textit{conditional risk ratio} of the association between vaccination and the probability of medically-attended symptomatic infection \citep{jackson2013test, schnitzer2022estimands}.
 Then, the ``vaccine effectiveness'' estimand is typically expressed as 1 minus the conditional risk ratio estimand.
 However, this approach is susceptible to bias when there is effect modification of the VE according to a confounder, which cannot be remedied by the specification of the logistic regression \citep{schnitzer2022estimands}.
 While a proposed inverse probability of treatment weighting (IPW) estimator for the \textit{marginal risk ratio} is valid under effect modification, an important limitation of this estimator is that it requires the correct specification of a parametric model for the probability of vaccination \citep{schnitzer2022estimands}.
-Both of the above techniques depend on conditional exchangeability in order to equate the marginal risk ratio and the \textit{causal risk ratio}.
-Another strategy, employed to address unmeasured confounding and collider pathways, involved making alternative assumptions regarding the presence of negative control exposure and outcome variables.
-Through these assumptions, \cite{li2023double} aimed to identify and estimate the causal risk ratio.
+Both of the above techniques depend on conditional exchangeability in order to equate their respective risk ratio to a \textit{causal risk ratio}.
+Another identification strategy, employed to bypass unmeasured confounding and collider pathways, involved making alternative assumptions regarding the presence of negative control exposure and outcome variables \citep{lipsitch2010negative, shi2020multiply}.
+Through these assumptions, Li et al. (2023)\cite{li2023double} aimed to identify and estimate the causal risk ratio of infection with SARS-CoV-2.
+Nevertheless, valid negative control exposures or outcomes may not always be available.
+This is the case in the databases used in Québec for assessing COVID-19 VE, where a convincing negative control exposure is not available.